Our websites:

 How to Divide and Edit SQA Question Papers 3 May 2021.

-Last week a teacher called us to ask how to split up SQA question papers because they need to separate out sections to use in classroom assessments.
+A teacher called us to ask how to split up SQA question papers because they need to separate out sections to use in classroom assessments.
 This blog has some hints and tips.

 Students can read the paper on computer or tablet, zoom in to make the text larger, change the colours to reduce glare or increase contrast, and use text-to-speech software to read the questions.